huizizhang949/chdp/README.md

 ## Posterior predictive check

-For multiple replicated datasets, we compare the mean and credible intervals of the replicats with the observed data
+For multiple replicated datasets, we compare the mean and credible intervals of the replicates with the observed data

 ``` r
 # generate multiple replicated datasets for posterior predictive check, and computes